jenkinsci/pipeline-model-definition-plugin/rfc/JENKINS-41118-custom-workspaces.md

 with a block.
 However, the block form of `label` actually works currently - `label 'something'` is in fact just a shortcut for `label { label 'something' }` behind the scenes.

+#### Alternatives

+Perhaps the best alternative to `agent` configuration would be to have the custom workspace specified as a top-level and per-stage option.
+This would require adding an `options` section for `stage`, since we don't have anywhere for options to be configured per-stage currently.

 #### Examples